 High in nutrients and healthy fats, cashews can make the first meal of the day last a lot longer—so you’re still going strong come lunch.
 What’s more, these nutrient-dense nuts have been linked with lowered risks for heart disease, cancer and obesity.
 Try them paired with strawberries.

 Another dark bean high in nutrients, the kidney bean is a heart-healthy ingredient that’s rich in fiber, B vitamins and minerals.
 If you’ve never had it for breakfast, why not try a bean-filled egg dish such as this chili bean cheese omelet?

 If you’re going to make traditional breakfast foods, why not spice them up with non-traditional walnuts?
 Instead of almond butter on your toast, consider whipping up some homemade walnut butter, for example.
 Instead of your usual oatmeal, try this cranberry-walnut variety, which is at once tart and comforting!

 It’s all too easy to relegate mint to after-dinner treats and holiday desserts.
 This calming, soothing herb has been used for years to soothe digestion, however, and it works great in morning smoothies or granola bowls.
-Try it in a grapefruit, lime and mint yogurt parfait or tossed in a bowl of fresh fruit!

 Ready to give your usual smoothie a nutrition boost?
 Try making one with tofu, the versatile ingredient that’s a great source of protein, minerals and amino acids.
 When it’s blended with fruit and yogurt, you won’t even taste it.
 For inspiration, check out this creamy berry smoothie or blueberry orange blast.